Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ### Viewing Submissions

-All Submissions to an Evaluation queue can be viewed through a leaderboard.
-Annotations can be added to a SubmissionStatus to be displayed.
+All submissions to an Evaluation Queue can be viewed through a leaderboard.
+Annotations can be added to a SubmissionStatus object to be displayed.
 Each of these added annotations can be set to either public or private.
 Private annotations cannot be read by people on the a leaderboard unless the Team or Synapse user has **Can Score** or **Admin** permissions on the Evaluation queue.
 Public annotations can be viewed by any Team or user that have **Can View** permissions.

 You must know the Evaluation queue ID to do so; see the section on how to "Configure an Evaluation Queue" for instructions on finding the ID.